 Normally port1 accepts an input signal and port2 is the reference for port1.
 However, for an opposite polarity stimulus, port1 could be connected to a reference port and port2 could serve as the input.

 The vlow and vhigh entries accept analog voltage values which must correspond to the digital off and on states, where the vhigh value must be greater than the vlow value.
+When polarity is Non-Inverting, vlow corresponds to the digital off state '0', vhigh corresponds to the digital on state '1', trise corresponds to the analog edge rate going from the digital off to on state, and tfall corresponds to the analog edge rate going from the digital on to off state.
+When polarity is Inverting, the analog behavior corresponds to the opposite digital states.
 For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. The trise and tfall entries are times, must be positive, and define input ramp rise and fall times between 0 and 100 percent.

 The corner_name entry holds the name of the external model corner being referenced, as listed under the Corner subparameter.

+The last argument, polarity, is optional.
+If present, its value must be "Inverting" or "Non-Inverting".
+If the argument is not present, "Non-Inverting" is in effect.

 At least one D_to_A line must be present, corresponding to the “Typ” corner model, for each digital line to be converted.
 Additional D_to_A lines for other corners may be omitted.
 In this case, the typical corner D_to_A entries will apply to all model corners and the “Typ” corner_name entry may be omitted.